kaltura/playkit-js-ui/docs/ui-components.md

 - Runtime customization of the preset by adding new components or replacing existing components with new ones.
 - A developer can define ui components from the configuration provided to the player or as part of a plugin.
-- Any component must be associated to one or more presets and given a valid container name it will be injected once that preset/container is available in the player dom.
+- Any component must be associated to one or more presets and given a valid area name it will be injected once that preset/area is available in the player dom.

 > :information_source:
 > This guide assumes you are using the [Kaltura Player].</br>